yorkie-team/yorkie/design/concurrent-tree-editing.md

 ## Proposal Details

-### JSON-like Tree
+### XML-like Tree

-In yorkie, a JSON-like `Tree` is used to represent the document model of a tree-based text editor.
+In yorkie, a XML-like `Tree` is used to represent the document model of a tree-based text editor.

 This tree-based document model resembles XML tree and consists of element nodes and text nodes. element nodes can have attributes, and text nodes contain a string as their value.
 For example: